Keparoo/casting-agency/README.md

 - General:

-  - Deletes an actor by id form the url parameter.
+  - Deletes an actor by id form the URL parameter.
-  - Roles authorized : Casting Director,Executive Producer.
+  - Roles authorized : Casting Director, Executive Producer
+  - Returns a 404 if actor is not in database

 - Sample: `curl http://127.0.0.1:5000/actors/3 -X DELETE`